 Estimated Annual Cost

-These projections do not account for annual rate increases, which typically range between 3% and 7% depending on operating costs and local market conditions.
+These projections do not account for annual rate increases, which typically range between 3% and 7%.

 How Much Does Assisted Living Cost Per Month in Alabama?

-Most assisted living communities in Alabama charge between $4,600 and $5,200 per month, with a statewide planning midpoint of approximately $4,900 per month.
+Most assisted living communities in Alabama charge between $3,550 and $5,300 per month, with a statewide median near $4,425 per month.

 Assisted Living Costs by City in Alabama

-Alabama’s regional economic differences produce measurable variation in assisted living pricing across the state.
-The figures below reflect planning ranges aligned with the statewide median of approximately $4,900 per month.
+Alabama’s regional economic differences create measurable pricing variation.
+The figures below reflect planning ranges consistent with the statewide median of approximately $4,425 per month.

 CityLow RangeHigh RangeEstimated MedianAnnual Equivalent